dgraph-io/dgraph-docs/content/deploy/metrics.md

 ## Health Metrics

-Health metrics let you check the health of a Dgraph Alpha server node.
+Health metrics let you check the health of a server node.

+{{% notice "note" %}}
+Health metrics are only available for Dgraph Alpha server nodes.
+{{% /notice %}}

- Metrics                          | Description
+ Metric                          | Description
  -------                          | -----------
- `dgraph_alpha_health_status`     | **Only applicable to Dgraph Alpha**.
-Value is 1 when the Alpha node is ready to accept requests; otherwise 0.
+ `dgraph_alpha_health_status`     | Value is 1 when the Alpha node is ready to accept requests; otherwise 0.
- `dgraph_max_assigned_ts`         | **Only applicable to Dgraph Alpha**.
-This shows the latest max assigned timestamp.
+ `dgraph_max_assigned_ts`         | This shows the latest max assigned timestamp.
 All Alpha nodes within the same Alpha group should show the same timestamp if they are in sync.
- `dgraph_txn_aborts_total`        | **Only applicable to Dgraph Alpha**.
-Shows the total number of transaction aborts that have occurred on the Alpha node.
+ `dgraph_txn_aborts_total`        | Shows the total number of server-initiated transaction aborts that have occurred on the Alpha node.
+ `dgraph_txn_commits_total`       | Shows the total number of successful commits that have occurred on the Alpha node.
+ `dgraph_txn_discards_total`      | Shows the total number of client-initiated transaction discards that have occurred on the Alpha node.
+This is incremented when the client calls for a transaction discard, such as using the Dgraph Go client's `txn.Discard` function.

 ## Memory metrics